 In our 2018 report on the spending habits of people using Afterpay, we found one of the biggest traps of the culture of buy now, pay later, is that people are spending beyond their means and finding themselves caught in a continuous cycle of debt.

 But don't abandon your dream of a 2019 holiday just yet.
 All post pay options, if used smartly, can be a great way to spread out the cost for a big ticket item like a holiday.
 The key is limiting the amount of interest and fees that you pay, and being disciplined in sticking to a repayment schedule.

-With a personal loan you’ll have set repayments and a loan discharge date so you will be paying down your full holiday debt over time.
-While you will be paying interest on a personal loan, generally speaking it will be a lower rate than a credit card.
-Right now, the average credit card rate is 17.1% whereas if you’ve got great credit you can get a low rate personal loan from 7.50% (9.51% comparison rate)* with SocietyOne.
+You can pay down your full holiday debt over time with a personal loan that will give you set repayments and a loan discharge date to make the process as simple and affordable as possible.
+While you will be paying interest interest on a personal loan, generally speaking it will be a lower rate than a credit card.
+Right now, the average credit card rate is 17.1% whereas if you've got great credit you can get a low rate personal loan from 7.50% (9.51% comparison rate)* with SocietyOne.